WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

-Unfortunately, there are many applications being deployed into these cloud platforms which require interconnection with other administrative domains providing real-time voice and video services.
+Unfortunately, there are many applications being deployed into these cloud platforms which require interconnection with other entities providing real-time voice and video services.
 One example is interconnection with the public switched telephone network (PSTN).
 Examples of such applications include cloud PBXs, cloud contact centers, cloud meetings applications, and so